Learning Contextualized Knowledge Structures for Commonsense Reasoning: Hybrid Graph Network (HGN)

-\textbf{Learning to Prune Edges with Entropy Regularization.} To encourage the model to take decisive pruning steps on the graph structure, we add a regularization term to the loss function to penalize non-discriminative edge weights.
-In an extreme case, a blind model will assign the same weight to all edges and $G$ is degenerated into an unweighted graph, where usually a big number of noisy edges are mixed with a small number of helpful edges.
-Therefore, to guide the model to discriminate the helpful edges in the reasoning process, we minimize the entropy of the edge weight distribution as an auxiliary training objective.
-The motivation is that the information entropy can be used to measure the informativeness of the edge weight predictions.
-A lower entropy, caused by a skewed distribution, means the model is actively incorporating more priors (\textit{e.g.} the plausibility of its corresponding fact and the relatedness to the question-answer pair) into edge weight prediction.
-Formally, the entropy regularization term of $G$ is calculated as:
+\paragraph{Entropy Regularization.} To encourage the model to be decisive during edge reweighting, we use a regularization term to penalize non-discriminative edge weights.
+In an extreme case, a blind model will assign the same weight to all edges, degenerating $\mathcal{G}'$ into an unweighted graph.
+This is a failure mode, since $\mathcal{G}'$ is likely to contain mostly irrelevant edges, and we want the model to focus on the helpful edges.
+Therefore, via $\mathcal{L}_\text{edge}$, we train the model to minimize the entropy of the edge weight distribution (i.e., make the distribution more skewed), in order to maximize the informativeness of the predicted edge weights.
+Lower entropy means the model has higher certainty about edges' relevance to the given task instance, such that the model will discriminatively judge some edges as being much more relevant than others. $\mathcal{L}_\text{edge}$ is computed as:

-We add the penalty term to the downstream classification loss so that the graph structure can be jointly learned with graph reasoning.
-We train our model end-to-end by minimizing the overall objective function $\mathcal{L}(\boldsymbol{\uptheta})$ in Equation~\ref{eq:obj} using RAdam~\citep{liu2019radam} optimizer.
+\paragraph{Joint Learning.} We jointly optimize $\mathcal{L}_\text{task}$ and $\mathcal{L}_\text{edge}$, so graph reasoning and structure can be jointly learned.
+The full learning objective is: \begin{small}